 Vehicle Controls

-1: Headlight Switch
+1: Light Switch

-Push the top of the headlight switch to turn the lights on.
+The headlight switch is located on the top left of the instrument panel.
+Push the top of the switch to turn the lights on.
 Push the bottom of the switch to turn the lights off.